An electron-beam based Compton scattering x-ray source for probing high-energy-density physics: Implementation at OMEGA

-Collimation of the x-ray source is needed to achieve narrow bandwidth, as shown in Figure~\ref{fig:analyticmodel}b.
-The e-folding attenuation depth for 50~keV x-rays in Tungsten (Tantalum) is 87 (105) microns, respectively.
-Attenuation to $<1\%$ of the signal can therefore be achieved by a 0.5~mm thick foil fielded between the source and TCC at a distance $d$ from the source.
-The radius of the collimating aperture is $d\tan\theta_{max} \approx 0.27 d/\gamma$ for 2\% bandwidth.
-For the highest-energy x-rays, $\gamma \approx 100$ and the required aperture radius scales as $27~\mu{m}\times\left(d/\textrm{cm}\right)$.
-Coalignment of the electron source, aperture, and TCC must be achieved to on the order of the collimator radius.
-This requirement becomes easier for larger $d$.
-Assuming an electron beam repetition rate above 1~Hz, alignment of the electron beam and collimator may be achieved by irradiating a scintillator or phosphorescent source at TCC with electrons transiting the collimator.
+Collimation of the x-ray source is needed to achieve narrow bandwidth, as shown in Fig.~\ref{fig:analyticmodel}(b).
+The $e$-folding attenuation depth for 50-keV x rays in tungsten (tantalum) is 87 (105) $\mu$m, respectively.
+Attenuation to $<$1\% of the signal can therefore be achieved by a 0.5-mm-thick foil fielded between the source and TCC at a distance $d$ from the source.
+The radius of the collimating aperture is required to be at most $r_a = d\tan\theta_{\textrm{max}} \approx 0.27 d/\gamma$ for 2\% bandwidth, and becomes smaller as the electron beam energy increases.
+For the highest energy x rays, $\gamma \approx 100$, the required aperture radius scales as $r_a = 27$~$\mu\textrm{m}\times\left(d/\textrm{cm}\right)$.

+Co-alignment of the electron source, aperture, and TCC must be achieved to on the order of the collimator radius.
+This requirement becomes easier as the collimator distance increases.
+Assuming the electron beam repetition rate is of the order of 1~Hz, alignment of the electron beam and collimator may be achieved either by operating the full scattering source at high-repetition rate and low power, or by directly irradiating a scintillator or phosphorescent screen at TCC using electrons transiting the collimator.
+In general, a high repetition rate mode for the electron beam and laser will be beneficial for fine-tuning the alignment, co-timing, collimation, beam energy, and beam deflection, prior to operating at full power on the integrated HED experiments.